epoberezkin/json-source-map/README.md

 Comparison with the standard `JSON.stringify`:
 - `replacer` parameter of [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter) is not supported, but its position is reserved.
-- `space` parameter is supported, but if it is a string, it may only contain characters space, tab ('\t'), caret return ('\r') and line feed ('\n') - using any other caracter would throw an exception.
+- `space` parameter is supported, but if it is a string, it may only contain characters space, tab ('\t'), caret return ('\r') and line feed ('\n') - using any other caracter throws an exception.

 ## License